BrightChamps Logo

 Rule 2: Multiply and divide both sides by the same positive number

-Multiplying or dividing both sides by the same positive number, the inequality remains the same.
+Multiplying or dividing both sides by the same positive number does not change the inequality.
 In x/2 >3, if we multiply both sides by 2 to isolate x, we get x >6.
 In 2x > 10, dividing both sides by 2, we get x > 5.

 Rule 3: Changing sign when dividing and multiplying with negative numbers